Documentation

 Plain-language guides for creators — no engineering homework required.

-script → storyboard → motion → voices → sound design
+characters → script → storyboard → motion → voices → sound design → clip review → export

-Think of it as a writers’ room, a storyboard wall, an animation pass, a dub stage, and a final mix — compressed into a workflow you can run from a browser.
+Think of it as casting, a writers' room, a storyboard wall, an animation pass, a dub stage, a final mix, and an approval room — compressed into a workflow you can run from a browser.

 You start from your series bible (the rules of your world) and the episode slot you are filling.
 Demi drafts a structured episode plan: cold open through tag, with room for you to steer beats, jokes, and cliffhangers.